Alcohol Problem

 No Change

-Despite claims of improved alcohol awareness and safety measures by fraternities, reports, and incidents indicated otherwise.
+Despite claims of improved alcohol awareness and safety measures by fraternities, reports and incidents indicated otherwise.
 In 2011, the North American Interfraternity Conference published a report that said alcohol was central to Greek life at Cal Poly, and subsequent incidents, including hospitalizations and suspensions of fraternities, suggested that fraternity and sorority members had not changed their behavior since the freshman’s death.
-It’s 2024, and nothing has changed with the proliferation of illegal fraternity satellite houses operating as main Chapter houses in our R-1 and R-2 residential neighborhoods.
-We witness drunk college students walk by our house every weekend that Cal Poly is in session.
-Sometimes they use our yard as a restroom for vomit or urine.
+It’s 2025, and nothing has changed with the proliferation of illegal fraternity (satellite) houses operating as main Chapter houses in our R-1 and R-2 residential neighborhood.

-An editorial by the student paper Mustang News, written by Sean McMinn on October 2, 2013, argued that the administration’s decision to allow immediate freshman recruitment was a mistake, as fraternities had not demonstrated improved behavior since Carson Starkey’s death.
-Again, I can attest that the behavior of fraternities has not changed, even now in 2024, but it seems that Cal Poly and the City do not acknowledge the problem.
+An editorial by the student paper Mustang News, written by Sean McMinn on October 2, 2013, argued that the administration’s decision to allow immediate freshman recruitment was a mistake, as fraternities had not demonstrated improved behavior since the death of Carson Starkey.
 The parallels between the 2011 hospitalization of an Alpha Phi sorority recruit and Carson Starkey’s death were cited as evidence of ongoing risks associated with full-scale Greek recruitment during the fall quarter.
 His full article can be read here.